pblatter/NLU/README.md

-# NLU
-Natural Language Understanding (ETH Zürich 2019)
+Natural Language Understanding - ETH Zürich 2019

-Code will be published as soon as import issues from GitLab are fixed.
+(Code will be published as soon as import issues from GitLab are fixed).

 # NLU Project 2 - Group 4 - ETHZ 2019